 View of The Falls

 Victoria Falls is made up of a series of waterfalls.
-The Zimbabwe side certainly has more expansive views and a lot more viewpoints including the iconic Main Falls (a massive sheet of falling water!), Devil’s Cataract, Rainbow Falls and Horseshoe Falls.
-On the Zambian side there’s just one waterfall, the Eastern Cataract.
+The Zimbabwe side certainly has more expansive views and a lot more viewpoints including the iconic Main Falls (a massive sheet of falling water!) and Rainbow Falls.

-Although about two thirds of Victoria Falls lies in Zimbabwe, you get up closer to the Falls in Zambia.
-In high-water season, you won’t want to miss crossing the Knife Edge Bridge; the spray coming at you from all directions.
-Such an invigorating experience!
+When visiting the Falls in Zambia, however, you can get up closer to the water.
+In high-water season, you won’t want to miss crossing the Knife Edge Bridge; the spray coming at you from all directions!
 And if water levels are a bit lower, take the beautiful Boiling Pot Trail down at the base of the Falls.
 The path is steep, but well worth the effort.

 Timing is everything though (see our logistics section below for more).